 Other reasons to opt for a secondary facelift:

 - Not enough lift

-A secondary facelift is often more complicated than a primary because underlying tissues have been repositioned in new areas and scar tissue may have formed.
+A secondary facelift is often more complicated than a primary facelift because underlying tissues have been repositioned in new areas and scar tissue may have formed.
 Going through with a revision facelift can be worrisome for many patients.
-This is why it is important to consult with a Board Certified Facial Plastic Surgeon, who is truly an expert in facial anatomy and specializes in facelift procedures, when choosing to opt for a secondary surgery.
-A skillful and experienced surgeon will be able to correct any previous issues and restore you to a more symmetric, natural, and youthful appearance.
+When choosing to opt for secondary surgery, it is important to have an initial consultation with a board-certified facial plastic surgeon who is truly an expert in facial anatomy and specializes in facelift procedures.
+A skillful and experienced surgeon can correct any previous issues and restore you to a more symmetric, natural, and youthful appearance.

 Dr.Kulak utilizes conservative but effective facelift surgery techniques to achieve a natural, long lasting, and refreshed appearance to the face.
 Her goal is to restore a more youthful contour to the face without giving an overly tightened or “pulled-back” look.
 Dr. Kulak works with every patient to understand all of their individual goals and concerns in order to decide which procedures will give them the optimal outcome they hope for.

 Schedule your Facelift Consultation